NativeScript/docs-v8/code-sharing/index.md

 title: Code Sharing
 ---

+JavaScript provides opportunities of immense scalability if architectured properly.

+One key word that often comes up in this department is **"code sharing"**.

+Over the years, several lessons have emerged around scalability with JavaScript in lieu of NativeScript in particular.

 **The NativeScript TSC's 5 fundamental lessons about good code sharing**

 1. If you can share your code easily with other paradigms, other disciplines, other runtimes even, then you have a good code sharing approach that will continue to provide you and your team joy.
 No developer or team willingly gets into code sharing hoping to find themselves in a corner later.
 You always want to share now to more easily maintain and scale the code later.